YiHou98/spatialDataCapture/README.md

 # spatialDataCapture
-This repository includes codes used for data capture&analysis
+This repository includes codes used for data scrapping of Deliveroo Website, and the coursework of Urban Simulation